-Sigurd Larsen's kitchen design comes in three different models.
+Sigurd Larsen's kitchen design comes in two different models.
 All kitchen fronts are made out of a post plate in various materials with a 1/16" aluminum plate folded around it.
 The first model is a powder-coated aluminum front in the color anthracite with a ⅝" black MDF post plate.

-The third kitchen design is a raw, brushed aluminum version with a post plate in 19/32" gray MDF.
+The second kitchen design is a raw, brushed aluminum version with a post plate in 19/32" gray MDF.
 The raw aluminum will change color over time, and it will oxidize a bit, providing a slightly darker glow.

 Sigurd Larsen recommends a 3/16" solid stainless steel countertop for the raw- and anthracite-painted aluminum fronts.
-For the white kitchen fronts Sigurd Larsen recommends a ⅜" plywood countertop in linoleum in the color “Smokey Blue”.

 It is not possible to change the colors of Sigurd Larsen's design.